 - Spinal stenosis

 Exceptional Neck Care at Kansas Joint & Spine Specialists

-When you visit Kansas Joint & Spine Specialists in Wichita or Arkansas City, you’ll meet with our board-certified, fellowship-trained neck doctor, Dr. Camden Whitaker.
+When you visit Kansas Joint & Spine Specialists in Wichita, you’ll meet with our board-certified, fellowship-trained neck doctor, Dr. Camden Whitaker.
 Dr. Whitaker and our other orthopaedic experts treat patients just like you, helping restore them to better health and an improved quality of life.
 They not only provide patient care, but they also have a deep understanding of the challenges patients with neck issues face and know how to listen to and address your questions and concerns.

 It’s important to know that our doctors and surgeons always strive to recommend a nonsurgical treatment option first.
 Through their diagnostic process, they will be able to determine if a nonoperative treatment plan, such as physical therapy or medication, will be the best approach.

 However, if surgery is needed, our neck surgeon will apply his advanced skills to perform the surgery, using our state-of-the-art technology.
 Whether you’re undergoing neck surgery for a cervical disc disease, need an artificial disc, or are undergoing a minimally invasive spine surgery or neck procedure like laminoplasty, he’ll be with you every step of the way, from your first consultation at our office, during your surgical procedure, and through your recovery and rehabilitation.

 Contact us today to schedule an appointment with our neck specialist by phone at (316) 219-8299 or by using the request an appointment button below.
-We have convenient office locations in Wichita and Arkansas City.
+We have convenient office locations in Wichita and Scott City.

 Important information regarding COVID-19, more commonly referred to as the Coronavirus Disease.x